Berri Neil: Loughborough Lightning

 Neil moved to Loughborough Lightning for the 2025 season.
-Lightning made the 2025 Super League grand final but they lost 45-53 to Neil's old side London Pulse and finished runners up.
+Lightning made the 2025 Super League grand final but they lost 45–53 to Neil's old side London Pulse and finished runners up.
 Neil was named as the All Star VII GA for a second time in the 2025 season.
+In the 2026 season Lightning defeat Forest in the minor semi final but ultimately lost 60–56 to London Pulse preliminary final.

+Nottingham Forest Netball

+In June 2026 Neil was announced as a new signing for Nottingham Forest Netball.

 International career

 In 2017 Neil was selected for the U17s National Academy.
 She made her first appearance for England U17s at the Europe Netball Championships before going on a tour to Australia later that year with fellow Roses’ Funmi Fadoju and Alicia Scholes.
 She worked her way through the U19 and U21 squads before joining the Future Roses programme.

 In 2023 she was elevated into the Roses senior squad and later in the year, on 24 September 2023, she made her England debut against the New Zealand Silver Ferns in the 2023 Taini Jamison Trophy.
 She was part of the squad who won the 2024 Taini Jamison Trophy Series and the 2025 Netball Nations Cup.

 Neil has also won silver with the roses at the 2024 Netball Nations cup and bronze at the 2023 Fast5 Netball World Series.